(KS3, Year 7)

 In algebra, numbers that are not constants are called variables - they can change in value.

 Understanding ConstantsIt is easier to understand constants with an example.
 Let's look at an algebraic equation.
+Consider a linear equation:

 The 2 and the 1 are both constants.
 They both have a fixed value.
 The x and the y are variables.
 We can change their value.
 The values of x and y must keep both sides of the equation the same.
 The left hand side (y) must be the same as the right hand side (2x + 1).

 Lesson SlidesConstants appear in many different places in mathematics.
 The slider below has some more real examples of constants.
 Open the slider in a new tab

 Coefficients Are a Type of ConstantA constant in front of a variable is called a coefficient.
 For example, consider the equation shown below:

 2 and 1 are both constants in this equation.
 The 2 is in front of the x.
 2 is the coefficient of x.
 It means 2 × x.

 - Do you disagree with something on this page?